CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 ## Lab scenario

 The Azure SDK for .NET is a suite of libraries that provides a consistent developer interface to interact with many Azure services.
-The Azure SDK for .NET is built to the .NET Standard 2.0 specification ensuring that it can be used in .NET Framework (4.6.1 or above), .NET Core (2.1 or above), and .NET (5 or above) applications. <br>
+The Azure SDK for .NET is built to the .NET Standard 2.0 specification, ensuring that it can be used in .NET Framework (4.6.1 or above), .NET Core (2.1 or above), and .NET (5 or above) applications. <br>
 In this lab, you'll connect to an Azure Cosmos DB SQL API account using the Azure SDK for .NET.

 ## Lab objectives